-|settlement||-||The settlement date of the security (ie. the date that the coupon is purchased)|
+|settlement||-||The settlement date of the security (i.e. the date that the coupon is purchased).|

-|maturity||-||The maturity date of the security (ie. the date that the coupon expires)|
+|maturity||-||The maturity date of the security (i.e. the date that the coupon expires).|

-|last_interest||-||The date of the security's last coupon|
+|last_interest||-||The security's last coupon date.|

-|rate||-||The security's interest rate|
+|rate||-||The security's interest rate.|

-|pr||-||The security's price|
+|pr||-||The security's price.|

-|redemption||-||The security's redemption value per $100 face value|
+|redemption||-||The security's redemption value per $100 face value.|

 An optional integer argument which specifies the financial day count basis that is used by the security.
+Possible values are:

-The date arguments must satisfy the following:
+Note that the date arguments must satisfy the following:

-Note also, that the date arguments should be supplied to the function as either:
+Also, the date arguments should be supplied to the function as either:

-|-||If you input the date arguments as text, these may be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you attempt to enter text representations of dates into Excel functions, these can be interpreted differently, depending on the date system and date interpretation settings on your computer.

-The following example shows the Excel Oddlyield function used to calculate the yield of a security with a last coupon date of 31-Jan-2011, a settlement date of 15-Apr-2011, and a maturity date 30-Jun-2011.
+The following example shows the Excel Oddlyield function used to calculate the yield of a security with a last interest date of 31-Jan-2011, a settlement date of 15-Apr-2011, and a maturity date 30-Jun-2011.
 The security's interest rate is 5%, the price is $99.50 and the redemption value is $100.
 Payments are made quarterly and the US (NASD) 30/360 day count basis is used:

-|3||Last Coupon Date:||31-Jan-2011|
+|3||Last Interest Date:||31-Jan-2011|

 |4||=ODDLYIELD( B1, B2, B3, 5%, 99.5, 100, 4 )|